Identification, Images, & Information

 Identification

-Adult males in this genus have wings that cover the abdomen while adult females typically have small wingpads (tegmina) that are not capable of flight.
+in males, wings cover the abdomen; adult females typically have small wingpads (tegmina).
 Older nymphs may also have prominent wingbuds.
-Identification of Parcoblatta nymphs are not possible based on known characters, and identification of adult females is difficult or not possible, depending on the species and geographic location.
+Nymphs of different spp. are impossible to tell apart based on known characters; identification of adult females is difficult or not possible, depending on the species and geographic location.
 Only the adult males have the characters that can definitively identify the species in this genus.
 Unfortunately, the characters needed are covered by wings, and so identification of living males is not usually possible.

 Adult males and females of P. pennsylvanica and P. divisa have a dark brown pronotum with a pale, whitish border: